ksopyla/pytorch_neural_networks/README.md

 ### Feedforward neural network with one hidden layer
-We build simple network with 1 hidden layer and output layer.
-As input we pass raw image pixels as 32x32 vector of numbers.
+We build a simple network with 1 hidden layer and an output layer.
+As input, we pass raw image pixels as the 32x32 vector of numbers.

 File: **[feedforward_1_hid_nn.py](https://github.com/ksopyla/pytorch_neural_networks/blob/master/feedforward_1_hid_nn.py)**
 This model achieve ~ 48% accuracy after 5 epoch.